natalie-kate/Haunted/TESTING.md

     an h2 to an h5.
 I had used in the h2 in my fact-box where I should have used the h5 and styled the font-size.
 I also had skipped h3 so I changed the h4's to h3's.
 Went over all my buttons and links ensuring I had aria labels and images had alt text, darkened the badge colour to increase contrast.
-Due to these changes the rest of my tests had 100% accessibilty, Best Practices and SEO so just had to focus on performance.
+Due to these changes the rest of my tests had 100% accessibility, Best Practices and SEO so just had to focus on performance.

     Lighthouse didn't like that the images didn't have explicit width and height attributes so added them in.
     Removed scripts from both evidence and index pages as seemed to be a major rendor blocking resource.
 Helped